alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

     return KEYS.get(ThreadLocalRandom.current().nextInt(100));
 }
 {% endhighlight %}
 Each time we will put a random key, get a random key and remove a random key.
-Each workload would run these three opertions 100 times.
+Each workload would run these three operations 100 times.
 Adding the JMH to the mix, each workload would be executed thousands of times:
 {% highlight java %}
 @Benchmark
 @BenchmarkMode(Throughput)